winstonma/MMM-HK-KMB/README.md

 ## Find the `stopID`
 1. Open your web browser and navigate to the [kmb-lwb-combined-headway-eta](http://kmb_eta.csproject.org/) page, developed by miklcct.
 2. In the `Enter the route number:` box, enter the KMB Bus route number that passes the stop.
 Then press the submit button.
 The destination and the home would be displayed.
-3. After the submit of bus route, the route origin and destination would be displayed.
-Choose the right diretcion by clicking `Switch direction` button.
+3. After the submit of the bus route, the route origin and destination would be displayed.
+Choose the right direction by clicking the `Switch direction` button.
 4. In the `Choose a route variant:` infobox, select the variant.
-5. In the `Choose a stop in the list:` infobox, there is a list of stop with the `stopID` displayed in bracket.
+5. In the `Choose a stop in the list:` infobox, there is a list of stops with the `stopID` displayed in the bracket.
 Fill the `stopID` in the `config.js`.

 ## Config Options
 | **Option** | **Default** | **Description** |